mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 5/9 Bubble & Scrape - Sebadoh
+* 1st Listen:

 ## 5/8 Psychocandy - The Jesus And Mary Chain
-* 1st Listen:
+* 1st Listen: Ok/ pretty good

 ## 5/7 Double Nickels On The Dime - Minutemen
 * 4th or 5th Listen: Pretty good